jimmybob-tonytcb/BungleTub/README.md

 Alternate YouTube URL: https://www.youtube.com/channel/UCK8NM7UyoUPQBGnqf7Ndsmg

-## What is This?
+## Details

+The Grobbel Engine is licensed under the MIT-License.
+Contents created by jimmybob / TonyTCB is licensed under the MIT-License, with credit to jimmybob/TonyTCB.
+Contents created by Juan Linietsky, and Ariel Manzur, are licensed under the MIT-License with appropriate credit.
+Contents created by the Godot Engine contributors are licensed under the MIT-License with appropriate credit.

+## Copyright Attributions

+Copyright (c) 2024-present TC Blox Studios, https://www.tc-blox.net.
+Copyright (c) 2024-present jimmybob / TonyTCB, https://www.tc-blox.net/jimmybob.
+Copyright (c) 2014-present Godot Engine contributors (see AUTHORS.md).
+Copyright (c) 2007-2014 Juan Linietsky, Ariel Manzur.

+## Fork Information

 Grobbel Engine is a fork of the open-source and multi-platform Godot Engine.
-The Godot Engine is maintained by the Godot Foundation and under the copyright of the Godot contributors.
+The Godot Engine is maintained by the Godot Foundation and under the copyright of the Godot Engine contributors.

 -
 -